rticommunity/rticonnextdds-automotive-reference-architecture/demos/demo2/README.md

+# Demo 2: Leaf-to-Cloud and V2X Window Controller
 This guide demonstrates a leaf-to-cloud deployment of the Window example introduced in demo1.
 It walks you through deploying the Window example from demo1 to the cloud using AWS EC2 and Docker.
-You’ll set up the required infrastructure, build and deploy Docker images, and connect your Zonal Controller and Cockpit to the cloud Routing Service.
+You’ll set up the required infrastructure, build and deploy Docker images, and connect your Zonal Controller and Mobile Application to the cloud Routing Service.

 ---

 ## Overview

-- **Goal:** Run the Routing Service in the cloud (AWS EC2) to relay data between Zonal Controller and Cockpit.
+- **Goal:** Run the Routing Service in the cloud (AWS EC2) to relay data between Zonal Controller and Mobile Application.
 - **New Components:**
   - **Routing Service** (in the cloud)
   - **Real-Time WAN (RTWAN) Transport** for WAN communication